BulaCooola/CS554-Project-Repo/README.md

 **DISCLAIMER:**
 1. **Running elasticsearch (localhost:3000/search) on the local branch will not be able to search from the local database but instead the cloud database.
 Clicking on these results will end up being a 404**
 2. When running on cloud, your redis AND mongo will also be on cloud therefore **you won't be able to see your keys.**
+3. If you switch between the two, on switch you must refresh cache, restart the server, and login again.

 Once you created your secret, you can now build the project
 ```